persistence-info/persistence-info.github.io/README.md

 \* Based on a research made by [@Hexacorn](https://twitter.com/Hexacorn) - one of the best persistence hunters.

-⚙ It is enough to turn computer to make code run.
+⚙ It is enough to turn computer on to make the code run.
 👨‍💼 End-user can do it.